Saturday, May 9, 2026

 This article summarizes those articles and, prompted by opinions and suggestions I have read on how to fix baseball, provides more details than my previous 6 articles did.
 So let's dive in.

-NOTE: I may be updating this document as more information and ideas become available.
+NOTE: I WILL be updating this document as more information and ideas become available.

 SALARY CAP

 I wanted to start here because this is the shortest discussion.
 It is a non-starter with the MLBPA, IMO.
-While it wouldn't be hard to get 2/3 of the owners to vote for some version of a cap (say, $275 million), I think it is safe to say the players won't allow this to go through unless they get huge concessions in other areas that they won't get.
+While it wouldn't be hard to get 2/3 of the owners to vote for some version of a cap (say, $275 million), the new CBA has to be approved by 100% of the owners.
+While only 50_ % of players have to approve the new CBA, I think it is safe to say the players won't allow this to go through unless they get huge concessions in other areas that they won't get.
 While certain provisions (e.g., being able to exceed the cap if you are extending your own players) might make a cap more palatable to the MLBPA, I just see a cap as a non-starter.

 So, if you can't stop overspending let's find ways to catastrophically penalize teams that do overspend.